Computer Literate Executives and Information Systems

 [Content]

-With knowing the differences between explicit and implicit knowledge’s, one can make the argument that in order to advise students about course or degree requirements within a university the majority of information is going to be explicit information and therefore this knowledge could be made available through a knowledge management system.
-The majority of information about courses and requirements can be found in a course catalog, and therefore is explicit knowledge, however the ability to look at each student on a case by case basis and then determine which path best suites their best interests is going to be completed by using experience or implicit knowledge.
+Knowing the differences between explicit and implicit knowledge, one can argue that to advise students about course or degree requirements within a university, the majority of the information is going to be explicit and therefore could be made available through a knowledge management system.
+The majority of information about courses and requirements can be found in a course catalog, and therefore is explicit knowledge.
+However, the ability to look at each student on a case-by-case basis and determine which path best suits their interests requires experience or implicit knowledge.
 The vast majority of students should be able to use a knowledge management system to determine their best course in obtaining a degree.
-By using this explicit knowledge there should be few things or people that implicit knowledge is needed for.
+By using explicit knowledge, there should be few instances where implicit knowledge is needed.

 References